openochem/openochem/docker/README.md

 ```

 N.B.!
+If you would like to use GPU, follow installation instructions at https://github.com/NVIDIA/nvidia-docker
-If using "normal" docker, disable nvidia docker requirements in docker/ochem-demo.yml
+and enable  nvidia docker requirements in docker/ochem-demo.yml  and start GPU-enabled servers (servers/gpu)

       #resources:
         #reservations: